LaunchCodeEducation/helloworld/_sources/04_Loops/naming_loop_variables.rst

     for employee in employees:
         print(employee, "was one of the first employees to work at LaunchCode")

-This pattern of paring the plural and singular form of a noun is a common one in Python, and gets the point across nicely.
+This pattern of pairing the plural and singular form of a noun is a common one in Python, and gets the point across nicely.

 **Check Your Understanding**